10.5 Test-Day Admission and Result Next Steps

 Test-day itemCandidate action

-IdentificationMatch bulletin requirements and legal name
+IdentificationMatch the bulletin and your legal name; check expiration

-Prohibited itemsLeave them outside the testing room
+Prohibited itemsLeave phones, watches, and notes outside the testing room

-Practical suppliesPack from the official local list
+Practical suppliesPack from the official local kit list

-Emergency issueContact the official vendor or board channel
+Emergency issueContact the official vendor or board channel only

 During the Exam